debalin/multiplayer-game-engine/README.md

 ### Game Object Model (HW2)

 I built the implementation of this assignment on my last homework assignment code.
 On a side note, I had already implemented quite a lot of this assignment in the first homework and hence devoted my time to fine tune and optimize my code to remove lags and improve efficiency.
-Specifically, I extended my Game Object Model from the first assignment a little bit, added death zones and spawn points and impelemented a string network protocol to compare with my existing method of transmitting serialized game objects over the network.
+Specifically, I extended my Game Object Model from the first assignment a little bit, added death zones and spawn points and implemented a string network protocol to compare with my existing method of transmitting serialized game objects over the network.
 The game object model used is of monolithic type, i.e. there is one `GameObject` class at the top of the tree and then multiple classes inherit from it depending on the requirements.
 This is in contrast to having a component model or a property-centric model.
 The detailed report for this milestone can be found [here](docs/HW2_Report.pdf).

 ### Events (HW3)